Proofhouse

 EVIDENCE OPERATIONS

-Record evidence, lineage, redaction posture, and delivery artifacts for governed operations.
+Record evidence, lineage, redaction posture, audit-packet manifests, and delivery artifacts for governed operations.

 Integrated through shared workflow context